 Paul Lachapelle is an Associate Professor in the Department of Political Science at Montana State University-Bozeman and serves as the Extension Community Development Specialist.
 Working in partnership with the Local Government, his responsibilities involve providing research, technical assistance and training on various community development topics in communities across the state.
 Specifically, he provides resources and programs in many areas including community strategic visioning, local governance, and leadership development training.
 Dr. Lachapelle is currently serving as the 2016 - 2018 President of the International Association for Community Development (IACD).

 Purdue University - West Lafayette, Indiana

-Dr. Neil Knobloch is an associate professor of Youth Development and Agricultural Education at Purdue University and is chair for PK-12 Engagement in the College of Agriculture.
+Dr. Neil Knobloch is a professor of Youth Development and Agricultural Education at Purdue University and is chair for PK-12 Engagement in the College of Agriculture.
 He is a recognized leader for his scholarship of teaching and learning processes in agricultural sciences to engage and retain more students in the STEM career pipeline.
 His research improves our understanding of developing future scientists to engage with K-12 audiences, and demonstrates learner-centered teaching strategies increase student motivation and engagement in agricultural STEM education.

 U.C.
 Davis - Davis, California

-Michael Rios is Associate Professor of Urban Design in the Department of Human Ecology at the University of California, Davis.
+Michael Rios is a professor of Urban Design in the Department of Human Ecology at the University of California, Davis.
 He teaches in several programs including Landscape Architecture + Environment Design, Geography, and Community Development.
 Michael is past Chair of the Community Development Graduate Group at UC Davis (2011-2015).
 Currently, Michael serves as Housing and Redevelopment Commissioner for the County and City of Sacramento, and is also Director of the Sacramento Diasporas Project at the Center for Regional Change.